End of Life Options

-- Have been diagnosed by two doctors with a terminal illness, i.e., it is more than likely to end your life within 6 months;
+- Diagnosed with a terminal illness by two doctors, i.e., illness is more than likely to end your life within 6 months

-- Be capable of making your own healthcare decisions when requesting the medication and when taking the medication;
+- Mentally capable of making your own healthcare decisions when requesting and taking the medication

-- Be capable of ingesting the medication without assistance.
+- Physically capable of ingesting the medication without assistance.

-Two Oregon physicians must agree that you are eligible to use the law.
-One physician prescribes the medication, and the other physician gives a consulting opinion.
-If either physician questions your judgment in making the request, a psychiatrist or psychologist must evaluate your mental capability.
+Two Oregon physicians must meet with you and evaluate your medical eligibility.
+One physician prescribes the medication, and the other physician provides a supporting consulting opinion.
+If either physician questions your judgment, they can require that a psychiatrist or psychologist evaluate your mental capacity.

-If I’m eligible for hospice, do I qualify for the law?
+If I’m eligible for hospice, do I qualify for the DWD law?

 Eligibility to use the law is not always the same as eligibility for hospice.